jruby/jrubyconf.com/_news/_posts/2012-03-28-railsbridge.markdown

 ---
 <img src="/news/images/railsbridge.png" width="200" alt="RailsBridge"/>

+## Free RailsBridge Community Workshop

 We're pleased to announce a very special [RailsBridge workshop][rbwk] at JRubyConf!
-For those who don't know, a RailsBridge workshop is a two-day outreach event targeted at women who want to learn to program.
+For those who don't know, a RailsBridge workshop is a free, two-day outreach event targeted at women who want to learn to program.
 We're also delighted to welcome [Sarah Allen][] to Minneapolis to lead the workshop.
 We will be taking you through every step in the process of deploying a Ruby on Rails application.
 Men are invited as guests of women attending.
 We are also looking for volunteers with programming experience!

-[**Register now for the workshop!**][register]
+[**Register now for the workshop, it's free!**][register]

 This program was started about three years ago by Sarah Allen and Sarah Mei, as part of a greater mission to create more female Ruby developers in San Francisco (and beyond).
 To find out more about RailsBridge workshops, visit [workshops.railsbridge.org][rbwk].

+Did we mention that the cost of the workshop is free?
+[Go get registered!][register]

 ## RailsBridge @ JRubyConf

+* [Registration is FREE!][register]
 * When: Sunday - Monday, May 20 - 21
   * Installfest: Sunday May 20, 2 pm - 5 pm
   * Workshop: Monday May 21, 9 am - 4 pm
 * Location: Guthrie Theater 8th floor classrooms, Downtown Minneapolis
-* [Please register!][register]

 On Installfest day, students will only need to stay long enough to work their way through the installation instructions (typically 1 - 2